Is “Aware” an Adjective? Quick Answer, Examples, Explanation and More!

 The word “aware” is an adjective.
 It doesn’t belong to any other part of speech, like verbs or adverbs.
 There are some words that fall into multiple categories at the same time, since they can be used in different contexts.
 However, the word “aware” is not one of those.

 The confusion around “aware” often comes from the fact that it frequently appears in phrases like “I am aware” or “she became aware,” where it sits close to a verb.
-But “aware” itself is not performing any action; it is describing the state of the subject.
-That makes it an adjective, specifically a predicate adjective, rather than a verb.
+But in these instances, the word “aware” describes the condition/attribute of the subject.
+That makes it an adjective.

 Examples of the Word “Aware” in Sentences